paquettm/PHP_Guide/008_Numbers.md

 # Numbers

-One thing to notice about PHP is that it provides automatic data type conversion.
+PHP variables ar loosely typed:
 If you assign an integer value to a variable, the type of that variable will be integer.
 Then, if you assign a string to the same variable, the type will change to string.

-This automatic conversion can sometimes break your code.

 ## Integers

-2, 256, -256, 10358, -179567 are examples of integers.
+Examples of integers include 2, 256, -256, 10358, and -179567.

-An integer is a number without any decimal part.
+An integer is a number **without a decimal point and digits following a decimal point**.

 An integer type value is a number, without digits after the decimal point, between -2147483648 and 2147483647 in 32 bit systems, and between -9223372036854775808 and 9223372036854775807 in 64 bit systems.
-Any value outside these specified intervals, will be stored as float.
+Any value outside these specified intervals, will be stored as a floating-point number (float) because of restrictions on the integer values we can precisely store within 32 and 64 bits respectively.
-Any value inside these intervals but specified with a decimal point, even if the digits are zero (0), will be stored as a float.
+Any value inside these intervals but specified with a decimal point, even if the digits are zero (0), will be stored as a float (floating-point number).

 Note that even if the result of an expression is a whole number, if the expression contains a floating-point number, the result is a float, e.g.,  4 * 2.5 is 10.0, a float, because the float 2.5 is part of the expression.
+This is because mathematical operations with a float will result in a float, in order to store precise results.

 Here are some rules for integers:
 * An integer must have at least one digit (0 counts as a digit)